-Pumpkin spice cupcakes are not my thing.
-But I know a lot of people love it, and I understand why.
+Cupcakes are not my thing.
+Pumpkin spice isn’t either, but I know and understand why it’s so popular.
 It’s a mixture of warmth and fall with some sweetness.
 Pumpkin is actually good for you too so you could probably say they are slightly more healthy than other cake varieties.
 But when it comes to dessert I don’t care if it’s healthy, it’s not supposed to be.
 Eat the full fat, full flavor cake without feeling any kind of way about it.
 I’m simply skipping it because I don’t like cake.. or pumpkin.
-But I will say, I like the SMELL of cake, and these?
+But I will say, I like the SMELL of cake, and these easy pumpkin spice cupcakes?
 They smell wonderful.

 So back then I could bake lots of things but the idea of baking cake from scratch?
 It was intimidating.
 I always heard and saw on baking shows how many things could go wrong, and how many different types of cake there were.
 I didn’t even like cake!
 So..
 I just used boxed cake mix.
 It was easy and people liked it.
 But when I started experimenting with flavors I started doctoring the box mixes.
 I would add ingredients or change ratios of what you’re supposed to add.
 People were always shocked when I told them it was just boxed cake mix that I made a little fancier.

 These days I can bake a cake from scratch just fine.
 But I know for a lot of people, baking a cake feels how it felt to me.
 It’s above my paygrade so to speak.
 So, I thought I would share one of my MOST POPULAR cupcake recipes that I promise anyone can do.
 Funnily enough, they are pumpkin which I also don’t care for.
 So these are my EASY pumpkin spice cupcakes.
 I promise, you can do it!